-Usage: This version of the CWE is used only with OBX-5.
+Implementation Note This version of the CWE is used only with OBX-5.
 CWE_CRO.9 is always sent in this CWE_CRO type.
 The CWE data type is used where it is necessary to communicate a code, text, coding system and the version of coding system the code was drawn from.
 It also allows the communication of an alternate code drawn from another coding system.
 Many coded fields in this specification identify coding systems or value sets that must be used for the field.
 When populating the CWE data types with these values, this guide does not give preference to the triplet in which the standard code should appear.
 The receiver is expected to examine the coding system names in components 3 and 6 to determine if it recognizes the coding system.
 CWE_CRO.9 is always sent in this CWE_CRO type

 The CWE data type allows communication CWE Statuses that indicate whether the value is known or not, not applicable, or not available (HL7 Table 0353-CWE Status Codes).
 The full set of allowable values and its use is in Chapter 2A, Section 2.A.13 under Data Missing.
 This will be allowed for all uses of CWE_CRO..

-Example: 23826-1^Bordetella pertussis DNA [Presence] in Unspecified specimen by Probe and target amplification method^LN^BPRP^Bordetella pertussis PCR^L^2.40^ Bordetella pertussis PCR

 CX – Extended Composite ID with Check Digit